slacker-by-design/python_etudes/ttkcalculator/docs/manual.md

 ## Calculation Errors
 There are basically three types of error a user can encounter

-- Overflow errors are reported by "Result too long" message on the display.
+- Overflow errors are reported by "Number too large" message on the display.
 This means the result of the calculation contains more significant digits, than it can be shown.
+- Underflow errors are reported by "Number too small" message on the display.
+This means the result of the calculation is a decimal number too small to be represented even by all digits the calculator is capable of showing.
 - Division by zero error is reported through "Division by 0" message on the display.
-- General purpose error reported simply as "Error" is displayed in case of an unexpected error (i.e. most likely unexpected calculator state due to a bug in the program).
+- General purpose error reported simply as "Unknown error" is displayed in case of an unexpected error (i.e. most likely unexpected calculator state due to a bug in the program).